UKM-HUB/ukm_hub/README.md

 # UKM HUB
 ![UKMHUB](https://github.com/UKM-HUB/ukm_hub/blob/master/ukmhub.png)

-UKMHUB web app create a bridge between corporate and UKM (Small & Medium Companies) with the same category in google map view.
+UKMHUB web app create a bridge between corporate and SME's (Small & Medium Enterprises) with the same category in a Google Map View.
 Corporate can see the details of UKM and vice versa.
-Create buy request and sell request to integrate both of them for Indonesia's UKM better future
+Create request between companies to integrate both of them for Indonesia's SME's better future

 # END POINT